-Visually inspect the hot surface ignitor.
+Visually inspect the pilot.

 To ensure sufficient ventilation and combustion air supply, proper clearances must be maintained.

 When installed in a closet, DO NOT block or obstruct any of the combustion air inlet openings located around the perimeter of the water heater.
 A minimum of 1 in. is required between these combustion air inlet openings and any obstruction.